NEW EVENT DATE! OCTOBER 19th, 2018

 The DC Black Repertory Alumni Association and Multi-Media Training Institute commemorate The 47th Anniversary of the The DC Black Repertory Company.

-The program entitled, “It Took a Village: Honoring the Achievements of the DC Black Repertory Company” will be held Saturday, September 15, 7pm to 10pm at the Historic Lincoln Theatre 1215 U St NW.
+The program entitled, “It Took a Village: Honoring the Achievements of the DC Black Repertory Company” will be held Friday, October 19, 7pm to 10pm at the Historic Lincoln Theater 1215 U St NW.

-The DC Black Repertory Company was one of the premier theatre companies in Washington, DC during the 70s and 80s.
+The DC Black Repertory Company was one of the premier theater companies in Washington, DC during the 70s and 80s.

 General Admission is $35.00, senior and youth tickets are $25.00.
 It will be an evening you will not want to miss, never to be duplicated again.

 Our seniors will go down memory lane with us on Friday, October 19th at the historic Lincoln Theater as we celebrate the 47th Anniversary of The DC Black Repertory Company and honor the founder Robert Hooks.
 Robert Hooks, distinguished actor of stage, television, and film also founded the Group Theater Workshop and created and co-founded The Negro Ensemble Company in New York City that gave you actors Denzel Washington and Samuel L. Jackson and many more prominent actors.
 Robert Hooks amassed a Board of Directors of prominent influential persons, including James Gibson, Clifford Alexander, Marie Barksdale, the late Peggy Cooper, M. Carl Holman, Dewey Hughes and the late Flaxie Pinkett.

 To visit the DC Black Repertory Alumni Association website, click HERE.

 (Note: Tickets for this event cannot be purchased on the DC Black Rep website).

 Our young people will see and hear stories of perseverance and performances that will inspire them to achieve their greatness.
 We will honor include: